directus/directus/docs/reference/system/policies.md

 Name of the policy.

 `icon` **string**\
 Icon for the policy.
-Displayed in the Admin App.
+Displayed in the Data Studio.

 `description` **string**\
 Description for the policy.
-Displayed in the Admin App.
+Displayed in the Data Studio.

 `ip_access` **csv**\
 A CSV of IP addresses that this policy applies to.
 Allows you to configure an allowlist of IP addresses.
 If empty, no IP restrictions are applied.

 `enforce_tfa` **boolean**\